- Date20 Nov 2022

-The Dawny to Cockatoo Challenge is a chance to dive into Sydney's history.
+The Balmain Sports Medicine Dawny to Cockatoo Challenge is a chance to dive into Sydney's history.

-Swims leave from the Dawn Fraser Pool at Balmain to (1.1km) or around (2.4km) Cockatoo Island and back, depending on the distance you choose.
+Swims leave from the Dawn Fraser Pool at Balmain to Cockatoo Island and back, depending on the distance you choose 1.1km or 2.4km.

 You wouldn't think swimming in the harbour would be so good, but the water is fine, and swimming through Sydney's maritime heritage, and some of our most impressive harbourside real estate, is a treat.
 Harbour swims provide unique perspectives on the city and the harbour.

 The 2.4km course in Dawny to Cockatoo swim takes you from the Dawn Fraser Pool at Balmain, out to Cockatoo Island in a large anti-clockwise circuit that runs along the south side of the island.

 The shorter 1.1km course takes you on a smaller journey out to the island and back.

 This swim gives you a chance to take in a bit of Sydney's colonial history, from the magnificent houses on the water to Cockatoo Island itself.